tier4/AWSIM/docs/Introduction/AWSIM/index.md

     You can read more about the prerequisites and running *AWSIM* [here](../../UserGuide/Installation/Prerequisites/).

-!!! note "Connection with AWSIM"
+!!! note "Connection with Autoware"
     Introduction about how the connection between *AWSIM* and *Autoware* works can be read [here](../ConnectionWithAutoware/).

 #### Why was AWSIM developed?